AKROGIS/USGS-Topo-Processing/Update_Instructions.md

   is unlikely that there will be future changes to the `Historic` folders, so review any changes closely.

+  Be sure to update the PDS change log!

 ### Update Mosaics

 - Generate list of new GeoTIFF raster compare download list to existing tif in